elanakadish/NumericalMethodsAlgorithms/README.md

 # NumericalMethodsAlgorithms

-This repository contains three folders, each containing one function and one README.md file describing the purpose of that function
+This repository contains several folders, each containing one function and one README.md file describing the purpose of that function

 ### False Position
 #### Created: 19 Feb 2018